Week 9 – Day 1

 Lab: Orientation lab.
 This lab is about terminology describing direction and areas of the body.
 For example, supine (facing upwards), and epigastric region (one of 9 regions).

 Please download the lab here.
-Watch this YouTube video to learn the terminology for anatomical orientation. https://www.youtube.com/watch?v=u7WXfp35FWk
+In class we will watch this YouTube video to learn terminology for anatomical orientation. https://www.youtube.com/watch?v=u7WXfp35FWk

 And this YouTube for abdominal quadrants and regions: https://www.youtube.com/watch?v=oeFoxTi02yg

 Answer key for the orientation lab (excluding dental terms – won’t be tested):

 For future labs, you should get the lab manual, and the colouring book from the bookstore:

 SCHEDULE FOR FALL 2020 (the schedule below this point is from last semester)

 Look at the top of the page for the most recent schedule for 2021